"""Vision-language model wrapper.

 def num_image_tokens(self, wrapper: VLMWrapper) -> int: ...

-def _project_image_features(wrapper: VLMWrapper, pixel_values: torch.Tensor) -> torch.Tensor:
+def _project_visual_features(wrapper: VLMWrapper, pixel_values: torch.Tensor) -> torch.Tensor:

-boundary so the encoder can stay in its HF dtype (often fp32) while
+Casts at the encoder/adapter boundary so the encoder can stay in its HF

-the adapter and transformer run in bf16 without an inner dtype
+dtype (often fp32) while the adapter and transformer run in bf16.

 """

-feats = wrapper.vision_encoder(pixel_values)
+feats = wrapper.vision_encoder(encoder_input)

-# Adapter-agnostic dtype lookup: use the first adapter parameter's
+# Adapter-agnostic dtype lookup: use the first adapter parameter's dtype

-# dtype so any registered adapter (mlp_2layer, linear, ...) works
+# so any registered adapter (mlp_2layer, linear, avgpool, ...) works

 # without coupling to a specific submodule attribute.